FirefoxMetzger/RLUnit/README.md

         "saved_files":["episode.npy"], # files contained in the results.zip
         "trial_func":"run_trial" # the function that runs a single trial }

+If `num_trials` is missing, it will set `num_trials = 1` and if `saved_files` is missing, it will not save anything.
+However, you will always get everything the agent `prints` to stdout as a `stdout.log`.
+(Other things that write to the stdout buffer are also logged.)

 ### Trial func
 The agent's `trial_func` is called for each trial.
 As the name implies it is expected that this function calculates a single trial.
 The precise name can be modified via the `spec`.
 If not found it defaults to `run_trial(trial_index)` and falls back to `main`, if neither `spec["trial_func"]` nor `<module>.run_trial(trial_index)` are defined.